official-clockwork/Clockwork/README.md

 #### Choosing Thread and Socket Counts

 *   `-T <THREADS>`: The number of CPU threads you want to dedicate.
-A good starting point is the number of physical cores in your CPU.
+A good starting point is the number of physical cores in your CPU (if the machine isn't used by other processes).
+Otherwise, it is recomended to leave some cores free for any other tasks you might be performing on your machine.
+Don't worry about only donating some cores, everythin helps!
-*   `-N <SOCKETS>`: The number of sockets (connections) to use.
+*   `-N <SOCKETS>`: The number of match runners to use.
 A good rule of thumb is to use **one socket for every 8 threads**.
 Divide your thread count by 8 and round up to the nearest whole number.

 **Examples:**
-*   For an 8-core CPU: `-T 8 -N 1`
+*   If you want to contribute 8 threads: `-T 8 -N 1`
-*   For a 14-core CPU: `-T 14 -N 2` (since 14 / 8 = 1.75, which rounds up to 2)
+*   If you want to contribute 14 threads: `-T 14 -N 2` (since 14 / 8 = 1.75, which rounds up to 2)
-*   For a 16-core CPU: `-T 16 -N 2` (since 16 / 8 = 2)
+*   If you want to contribute 16 threads: `-T 16 -N 2` (since 16 / 8 = 2)

 **Full Command Example:**
-If your username is `chessfan`, your password is `supersecret`, and you want to use 16 threads:
+If your username is `hce_chess_fan`, your password is `road_to_3600`, and you want to use 16 threads, then your full command should look like:
 ```bash
 python client.py -U "chessfan" -P "supersecret" -S "https://clockworkopenbench.pythonanywhere.com" -T 16 -N 2
 ```